TobiasWallner/Fiber/README.md

 - **Safe Exceptions**: Uses exceptions safely, with zero heap allocations or overhead.
 It just jumps from the `throw` directly to your `catch`.
 No need to pass error values around.
 Exceptions might even reduce your binary size.
 - **Minimal**: Small binary.
 No interrupts, no stacks, no ISRs.
 Minimal Flash footprint.
 - **Portable**: Just provide a `time()` function and run `.spin()` in your main loop.
 Fully platform-agnostic, does not depend on any MCU architectures.
-- **Customizeable**: Allows you to overwrite/redirect critical functions like `embed::memcpy()` or default output character streams `embed::cout()`.
+- **Customizeable**: Allows you to overwrite/redirect critical functions like `fiber::memcpy()` or default output character streams `fiber::cout()`.
 So you can hook in your own functions that use your on chips DMA controler or USART peripherals.

 > "At the crossroads of optimization and correctness, remember: optimization saves runtime — but correctness saves debug time.
 Choose which time you truly want to optimize."